dansmyers/IntroToCS-2020/Unit-1-Strings_and_Files/Lab-Number_One_Jams.md

         max_chart_position = int(fields[3])
         weeks_on_chart = int(fields[4])

-        # Print songs by Taylor Swift
+        # Find songs by the Beatles that made it to #1
-        # Test the artist
         if artist == 'The Beatles' and max_chart_position == 1:
             print(song)
 ```